sean-galloway/RTLDesignSherpa/docs/mark_down/rtl/math_adder_brent_kung_008.md

 - `math_adder_brent_kung_sum`: Compute the final sum and carry based on propagate and group generate signals.

-## Simulation-specific Constructs

-- The `\$dumpfile` and `\$dumpvars` system calls are used for waveform dumping during simulation, which is not synthesized to actual hardware and is enclosed within synthesis-off directives `// synopsys translate_off` and `// synopsys translate_on`.

 ## Usage Notes

 - To instantiate this module, you must provide a parameter `N`, the operation width, specify the input operands `i_a` and `i_b`, and, if needed, initialize the carry input `i_c`.
 Then connect the `ow_sum` and `ow_carry` to receive the result of the addition.